-Goal I - Expand and Enhance Globally-Focused Research and Engagement
+Goal 1 - Expand and Enhance Globally-Focused Research and Engagement

-- A. Engage faculty and foster global collaborations - B. Develop a campus resource to disseminate information on faculty engaged in international research and initiatives - C. Create opportunities and facilitate impact
+- A. Engage faculty and foster global collaborations - B. Develop a campus resource to disseminate information on faculty engaged in international research and initiatives - C. Create opportunities and facilitate global impact

-Goal II - Provide Global Learning Opportunities for All
+Goal 2 - Provide Global Learning Opportunities for All

-- A. Increase opportunity and access - B. Expand foreign language training opportunities for undergraduate and graduate students to support their study and research - C. Develop undergraduate and graduate global majors, minors, or concentrations
+- A. Increase opportunity and access - B. Expand foreign language training opportunities for undergraduate and graduate students to support their study and research - C. Develop undergraduate and graduate global studies/theory designations, minors, or concentrations

-Goal III - Strengthen Student Success
+Goal 3 - Strengthen Student Success

-- A. Improve the international student experience and support - B. Provide support and opportunities for cross-cultural understanding for all students, staff, and faculty
+- A. Improve international student experience and support - B. Provide support and opportunities for cross-cultural understanding for all students, staff, and faculty

-Goal IV - Enhance our Global Reputation
+Goal 4 - Enhance our Global Reputation